epochml/bylaws/_sources/title-1/chapter-1.md.txt

 7. Head sysadmins may revoke credentials whenever deemed necessary.
     These revokals shall be documented.

-8. Technical Division may restrict higher-risk aspects of the cluster and create systems to decide which members may gain access to those parts.
+8. Services Division may restrict higher-risk aspects of the cluster and create systems to decide which members may gain access to those parts.

-9. Technical Division may create policies regarding the usage of the cluster.
+9. Services Division may create policies regarding the usage of the cluster.

-10. Technical Division may open ethics investigations as described in Section 6 into potential misuse of the cluster or security breaches.
+10. Services Division may open ethics investigations as described in Section 6 into potential misuse of the cluster or security breaches.

-11. The enumeration of powers within this section shall not be interpreted to limit Technical Division's or its members' powers to build, configure, manage, and secure the cluster.
+11. The enumeration of powers within this section shall not be interpreted to limit Services Division's or its members' powers to build, configure, manage, and secure the cluster.

 ## §10.
 Adoption and Amendment